senpl/Fit-workout-fast/Contributing.md

 Simply put, the way to create a Pull request is first;

-1. Fork the repository of the project which in this case is [Fit workout fast](https://github.com/senpl/Fit-workout-fast)
+1. Fork the repository of the project which in this case is [Workouts'N'Rest](https://github.com/senpl/Fit-workout-fast)
 2. Commit modifications and changes to your fork
 3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the original repository you forked your repository from in step 1